 Total revenue did tick down a bit.
 The company took in $26.2 billion, down 2% from the previous quarter, a minor blip we won't hold against it.
 And just as importantly, beyond the numbers everyone usually looks at, the company is also doing all the right things:

-(Nasdaq: MSFT)rely on a few big products or areas that carry the rest of the company, but IBM is vibrant through and through and posted strong numbers across the breadth of its business in the third quarter.
+Companies like Microsoft (Nasdaq: MSFT) rely on a few big products or areas that carry the rest of the company, but IBM is vibrant through and through and posted strong numbers across the breadth of its business in the third quarter.

 Thanks for the memories, Steve